MicrosoftDocs/azure-stack-docs/AKS-Hybrid/aks-lite-howto-uninstall.md

 ## Remove nodes on a multi-machine cluster

-Before removing a node, make sure to drain the node that you will be removing with `Set-AksEdgeNodeToDrain`.
-This ensures the safe de-allocation of the node's resources - i.e. application pods are gracefully shut down and transferred to other remaining nodes.
+Before removing a node, make sure to drain the node that you'll be removing with `Set-AksEdgeNodeToDrain`.
+This ensures the safe de-allocation of the node's resources and that the application pods are gracefully shut down and transferred to other remaining nodes.

-Please be careful when removing control plane nodes and make sure you have another working control plane node before you do!
+Be careful when removing control plane nodes and make sure you've another working control plane node before you do!

 To remove a `Windows` only node: